 In addition to assets, the Statement of Net Position sometimes reports a separate financial statement element, deferred outflows of resources, which represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expense) until then.
-BrightRidge has three items reported as deferred outflows: (1) The Deferred Loss on Bond Refunding is reported as a deferred outflow and is being amortized over the life of the refunding bonds.
-(2) The Deferred Outflows of Resources Related to Pension Plans is related to the differences between expected and actual experience, projected and actual netted earnings on pension plan investments as applicable, changes in assumptions as applicable, and BrightRidge's contributions made to the Tennessee Consolidated Retirement System (TCRS) during fiscal year 2023 for all plans.
+BrightRidge has four items reported as deferred outflows: (1) The Deferred Loss on Bond Refunding is reported as a deferred outflow and is being amortized over the life of the refunding bonds.
+(2) The Deferred Outflows of Resources SBITA Interest is reported as a deferred outflow and is being amortized over the life of the SBITA Contract.
+(3) The Deferred Outflows of Resources Related to Pension Plans is related to the differences between expected and actual experience, projected and actual netted earnings on pension plan investments as applicable, changes in assumptions as applicable, and BrightRidge's contributions made to the Tennessee Consolidated Retirement System (TCRS) during fiscal year 2023 for all plans.
 The differences in experience and changes in assumptions are a result of the actuarial study for BrightRidge's pension plans through TCRS and are being amortized over the average working lifetime of all participants.
 The net difference in earnings on pension plans investments is being amortized over a five-year period (staggered based on measurement year), as applicable.
-The contributions were made subsequent to the pension's measurement date of June 30, 2022, and will be recognized as a reduction to the net pension liability in the following measurement period.
-(3) The Deferred Outflows of Resources Related to OPEB is related to the differences in experience and changes in assumptions are a result of the actuarial study for BrightRidge's OPEB liability, which are results of the actuarial study of the OPEB commitment.
+The contributions were made subsequent to the pension's measurement date of June 30, 2023, and will be recognized as a reduction to the net pension liability in the following measurement period.
+(4) The Deferred Outflows of Resources Related to OPEB is related to the differences in experience and changes in assumptions are a result of the actuarial study for BrightRidge's OPEB liability, which are results of the actuarial study of the OPEB commitment.
 These changes are being amortized over the average service of OPEB participants.